Get

 It is best if you can get a pet sitter instead.
 Although your cat may still be uncomfortable with a stranger in the house, at least he will be in a familiar and comfortable space.
 It will be even better if the pet sitter you find is someone your cat is already friendly with.

-Your absence is sure to cause some stress in your cat.
+Your absence may cause some mild stress or confusion for your cat.
 Leaving your unwashed shirt out can help to calm your cat, but if your cat needs a little extra soothing, there are some ways you can help.
-For instance, pheromone plug-ins can release calming pheromones that ease your cat’s anxiety.
+For instance, pheromone plug-ins can release calming pheromones, helping them relax when you’re not around.

 divider 2 cats